Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 In this exercise, you will monitor the activity of the ADF pipeline you just created.

+1. Go to the Azure Data Factory portal
+2. In the **Contents** tile, click on **Datasets**
+3. CLick on the Dataset named **MyOutput**
-1. In the Azure Data Factory portal, review the output dataset.
-You should now see the outputs being constructed.
+4. In the Monitoring Tile review the **Recently updated slices** and **Recently failed slices** to see that the outputs are being constructed correctly.

-2. Browse to your ADL Analytics account.
+5. Browse to your ADL Analytics account.
 You should see that jobs are being executed under the name **MyPipeline**.